 On May 1, 2007, we completed the acquisition of substantially all of the assets and liabilities of Ultrascan, Inc. ("Ultrascan"), a provider of ultrasound imaging systems and services to physicians' offices and hospitals.
 The acquisition of net assets from Ultrascan resulted in the recording of goodwill, which represented the excess between the purchase price and the net assets acquired.
 We review goodwill for impairment on an annual basis during the fourth quarter, as well as when events or changes in circumstances indicate that the carrying value may not be recoverable.
-We perform a two-step impairment test on goodwill.
+We typically perform a two-step impairment test on goodwill.
 In the first step, we compare the fair value of the reporting unit with goodwill to the carrying value of its long-term assets.
 If the carrying value of the long-term assets exceeds the fair value of the reporting unit, then we must perform the second step of the impairment test, whereby the carrying value of the reporting unit's goodwill is compared to its implied fair value.
 If the carrying value of the goodwill exceeds the implied fair value, an impairment loss equal to the difference would be recorded.
+No impairment losses were recorded on goodwill during the years ended December 31, 2011 and 2010.